guidobouman/panelsnap/README.md

 ## Documentation

+In its simplest form, PanelSnap does not need any configuration.
+For more advanced scenarios, PanelSnap can be aopted to about every usecase through its settings object.

-Check out the documentation at [https://panelsnap.com](https://panelsnap.com) or the `docs` folder for a working demo.
+Check out the documentation at [https://panelsnap.com](https://panelsnap.com) or the `docs` folder for all the different possibilities.

 ## Credits